 There was a day of commemoration at Waitangi on 6 February.
 Two special 1990 projects – 20 waka taua (war canoes) and visiting tall sailing ships – were present to greet Queen Elizabeth II when she arrived on a launch, reinforcing the message that all New Zealanders were migrant peoples.

 The 1990 Commission did not directly organise events as the government had in 1940, but instead allocated $21 million to fund projects, administrative support and promotion.
 The result was more than 6,000 community events, including such things as a competition for family biographies, a scented garden in Christchurch and the restoration of the historic Scotts Ferry site in Manawatū.
-There were no memorials put up.
+No memorials were put up.

 Some noted the absence of fun in the anniversary.
-In Wellington there was an attempt to remedy this with a sesqui carnival in Newtown and on the waterfront, but it was so poorly attended that it closed after 12 days owing $6.4 million.
+In Wellington there was an attempt to remedy this with a sesqui carnival in Newtown and on the waterfront.
+This was so poorly attended that it closed after 12 days owing $6.4 million.

-There were few cultural legacies, although the first volume of a new Dictionary of New Zealand biography was launched (although not initially planned as a sesquicentennial project) and the Australian government gave $1 million for oral history projects.
+There were few cultural legacies, although the first volume of a new Dictionary of New Zealand biography (not initially planned as a sesquicentennial project) was launched, and the Australian government gave $1 million for oral history projects.

 In 1993 the Suffrage Centennial Year Trust was established to mark the centenary of New Zealand becoming the first country where women gained the vote.
-The trust gave out $5.3 million in funding for relevant activities such as:
+The trust gave out $5.3 million in funding for relevant activities, including:

-The year also kicked off with a ‘summits for suffrage’ weekend, when 4,000 women climbed to the top of hills or mountains, including Aoraki/Mt Cook.
+In February there was a ‘summits for suffrage’ weekend, during which 4,000 women climbed to the top of hills or mountains, including Aoraki/Mt Cook.

-The prominence given to Kate Sheppard in 1993, aided by the launching in 1992 of a $10 note which included her image, was reflected in public awareness of her.
-This rose from 39% of the adult population at the start of the year to 83% by the end.
+The prominence given to Kate Sheppard in 1993, aided by the launching in 1992 of a $10 note bearing her image, was reflected in public awareness of her, which rose from 39% of the adult population at the start of the year to 83% by the end.
 Knowledge that women had won the vote in New Zealand in 1893 rose from 49% to 80%.

 Compared with the 1990 sesquicentennial, which aimed to look forward rather than back, there was far more attention paid to the history of women and their achievements.
 However, there were also projects examining the present situation and future challenges.